bar-assistant/docs/docs/index.md

 <!-- ![Screenshot](assets/screenshots/bar-create.png){ align=left } -->

 When you create a new bar, you can choose to start a bar with cocktails and ingredients already included.
 All that initial data is managed in a separate repository and pulled when building a docker image.
 You can view and contribute to that data via the [Bar Assistant Public Data repository](https://github.com/bar-assistant/data).
+Standard recipe repository usually gets updates with new recipes, to pull new recipes you can go to: "Bars" -> "Edit bar" and click on "Synchronize data".

 ## Showing what recipes you can make